drowe67/codec2-dev/README_fsk.md

    H_128_256_5          rate 0.50 (256,128)
    ```
    If you change the code you also need to change the `frameSizeBits` argument in `framer/deframer` (`512` in the example above).

+1. The FSK/LDPC/framer steps above have been combined in a FreeDV API mode.
+See "FSK LDPC Raw Data Mode" in [README_data.md](README_data.md).

 1. FSK modem C files in ```codec2/src```:

    | File | Description |